yae-sushi/tkrb_kiwi_lv/README.md

 ## Attributions:

 The information required to make this calculator was scraped via BeautifulSoup from the Touken Ranbu wikia located at https://touken-ranbu.fandom.com/, and is included in .csv form (tkrb_exp.csv) in this repository.
+Any changes to the wikia since the scrape are not reflected in the data.

 ## Other:

 I also maintain a character ranking sorter for the game at https://tkrbsorter.tumblr.com/, which may be of interest.
-(Although I only have precursory knowledge of HTML/CSS/Javascript.
-Plus it's built off of other people's code.)